leoovs/Xuzumi/README.md

 ## Build and Run
 ### Prerequisites

-The project heavily realies on __CMake__ as a cross-platform build tool.
+The project heavily relies on __CMake__ as a cross-platform build tool.
 Start by obtaining its latest release.
 In order to manipulate the repository versions, install `git`.
 Building the project requires a properly configured C++ toolchain.